NathanY3G/rp2040-pio-emulator/README.rst

 3. No support for pin sets

-4. No support for delay values.
+4. No support for delay values